cycle/docs/contributing.md

 > Use our discord server to check for the advice or suggestion https://discord.gg/FZ9BCWg

 ## Testing Cycle
-To test ORM engine locally, download the repository and start docker containers inside test folder:
+To test ORM engine locally, download the `cycle/orm` repository and start docker containers inside the tests folder:

 ```bash
 $ cd tests/